h20180179/G547/Project G547/readme.md.txt

 Firmware building and flashing into the microcontroller:

-Command to build firmware and generate hex file: make hex
+Command to build firmware and generate hex file: make all

 Command to flash fuses and hex file: make program